-(g) Set-Off. // In addition to and not in limitation of any other right or remedy (including any right to setoff, counterclaim, or otherwise withhold payment) under applicable law, the Non-defaulting Party or the non-Affected Party (in either case, “X”) may, at its option and in its discretion, setoff, against any amounts owed to the Defaulting Party or Affected Party (in either case, “Y”) in Dollars or any other currency by X under this Agreement, any amounts owed in Dollars or any other currency by Y to X under this Agreement or any other agreement existing between Party A and Party B. The obligations of Y and X in respect of such amounts shall be deemed satisfied and discharged to the extent of any such set-off.
+(g) Set-Off.
+In addition to and not in limitation of any other right or remedy (including any right to setoff, counterclaim, or otherwise withhold payment) under applicable law, the Non-defaulting Party or the non-Affected Party (in either case, “X”) may, at its option and in its discretion, setoff, against any amounts owed to the Defaulting Party or Affected Party (in either case, “Y”) in Dollars or any other currency by X under this Agreement, any amounts owed in Dollars or any other currency by Y to X under this Agreement or any other agreement existing between Party A and Party B. The obligations of Y and X in respect of such amounts shall be deemed satisfied and discharged to the extent of any such set-off.
 For this purpose, the amounts subject to the set-off may be converted at the applicable prevailing exchange rate into the Termination Currency by the Non-defaulting Party or non-Affected Party.
 If the amount of an obligation has not been ascertained, X may, in good faith, estimate that obligation and setoff in respect of the estimate, subject to X or Y, as the case may be, accounting to the other party when the obligation is ascertained.
 X will give Y notice of any setoff effected under this section provided that failure to give such notice shall not affect the validity of the setoff.
 Nothing in this paragraph shall be deemed to create a charge or other security interest.

 (h) Limitation of Rate.
 Notwithstanding any provision to the contrary contained in this Agreement, in no event shall the Default Rate, Non-default Rate, or Termination Rate exceed the Highest Lawful Rate.
 For purposes hereof, “Highest Lawful Rate” shall mean, with respect to each party, the maximum non-usurious interest rate, if any, that at any time or from time to time may be contracted for, taken, reserved, charged, or received on the subject indebtedness under the law applicable to such party which is presently in effect or, to the extent allowed by law, may hereafter be in effect and which allows a higher maximum non-usurious interest rate than applicable law presently allows.